 Got more questions?
 Please check out the course website at: http://q.utoronto.ca, in particular the discussion board, in which you can help and be helped by your learned instructors & illustrious peers.
 If you have read this far, please email me a picture of something that inspires you and tell me a bit about why.
-If you get it submitted in the first 2 weeks of the course, it will help boost your participation grade.
+If you get it submitted in the first 2 weeks of the course, it will boost your participation grade by 1 mark.
+Only submissions sent to the course email address will be considered.
 Good luck!